CEWF Update: Coalition for Equitable Water Flow

 Rice Lake and the Lower Trent

-Rice Lake water level is close to average and declining.
-Flows on the Lower Trent River are below average and increasing.
+Rice Lake water level is leveling off.
+Flows on the Lower Trent River are decreasing as the Crowe River is receding.

 Lake Simcoe water levels are above average, above rule curve and declining.
 Lake Simcoe outflows remain maximized as Black River flows continue to decline.
 Flows on the Severn River are stable and decreasing.